Guidelines

 Acute ischaemic priapism is a medical emergency.
 Urgent intervention is mandatory and should follow a stepwise approach.
 The aim of any treatment is to restore penile detumescence, without pain, in order to prevent corporal smooth muscle fibrosis and subsequent ED.

-First-line medical treatments of ischaemic priapism of more than 4 hours duration are strongly recommended before any surgical treatment (LE: 4).
-Conversely, first-line treatments initiated beyond 48 hours, while relieving priapism, have little documented benefit in terms of long-term potency preservation (LE: 4).
-This is likely to be the consequence of irreversible smooth muscle hypoxia and damage that begins to be established by approximately 48 hours of onset of ischaemia [1560-1562].
-An in-vitro model of priapism has shown that there is window of opportunity for therapeutic intervention beyond which the recovery of functional erectile tissue is unlikely due to irreversible smooth muscle cell dysfunction [1558].
-In line with this finding it has been shown in a series of 50 patients with low-flow priapism who were successfully treated and followed-up for a mean of
+First-line medical treatments for ischaemic priapism of more than 4 hours duration are strongly recommended before any surgical treatment.
+Conversely, first-line treatments initiated beyond 48 hours, while relieving priapism, have little documented benefit in terms of long-term erectile function preservation.
+This is likely to be the consequence of irreversible smooth muscle hypoxia and damage that begins to be established by approximately 48 hours of the onset of ischaemia [1340-1342].
+It has been shown in a series of 50 patients with low-flow priapism who were successfully treated and followed-up for a mean of 66 months, that those with priapism lasting for more than 48 hours had a significant risk of ED [1340].

-Historically, several first-line treatments have been described including exercise, ejaculation, ice packs, cold baths, and cold water enemas [1555].
-However, there is limited evidence for the benefit of such measures and they may even exacerbate crisis in SCD patients.
-Success rates of these conservative measures alone have been rarely reported.
-In a small series, for instance, cold water enemas have been reported to induce detumescence in six out of ten cases [1590].
-In another study 24.5% of 122 patients achieved detumescence following priapic episodes lasting for more than 6 hours by cooling of the penis and perineum, and walking upstairs [1572].
-In SCD patients with priapism, it is recommended that the urology team works closely with the haematology team to optimise patient management.
+Historically, several first-line treatments have been described including exercise, ejaculation, ice packs, cold baths, and cold water enemas [1336].
+However, there is limited evidence for the benefit of these measures and they may even exacerbate the condition in SCD patients.
+Success rates for these conservative measures alone have rarely been reported.
+In a small series, cold water enemas have been reported to induce detumescence in six out of ten cases [1367].
+In another study 24.5% of 122 patients achieved detumescence following priapic episodes lasting for more than 6 hours by cooling of the penis and perineum, and walking upstairs [1368].

-It is possible to perform blood aspiration and intracavernous injection of a sympathomimetic agent without any anaesthesia.
-However, anaesthesia may be necessary when there is severe penile pain.
-While it is recognised that the anaesthesia may not alleviate the ischaemic pain, cutaneous anaesthesia facilitates subsequent therapies.
+Blood aspiration and intracavernous injection of a sympathomimetic agent can be performed without any anaesthesia; however, anaesthesia may be necessary when there is severe penile pain.
+Whilst anaesthesia may not alleviate the ischaemic pain, cutaneous anaesthesia facilitates subsequent therapies.
 The treatment options for penile anaesthesia/systemic analgesia include:

 • dorsal nerve block;